n3rdkid/monorepo-nextjs-aws-beanstalk-terraform/README.md

 Deploying NextJS MonoRepo to AWS Beanstalk (Created using Terrform) using Github Actions

 - Create `/infra/variables.tf` or provide input variables using other ways.
+[This has been improved in newer pattern we make use od .tfvars]
 - Run `terraform init`
 - Run `terraform plan`
 - Run `terraform apply`